Mabel (singer)

 Mabel Alabama-Pearl McVey (born 19 February 1996) is an English singer and songwriter.
-She had her breakthrough in 2017 with her single "Finders Keepers" which peaked at number eight on the UK Singles Chart.
-Her debut studio album High Expectations entered the UK Albums Chart at number three and was certified platinum.
-It included the UK top 10 singles: "Don't Call Me Up", "Mad Love" and "Boyfriend".
+She rose to prominence in 2017 with her single "Finders Keepers" which peaked at number eight on the UK Singles Chart.

+Her debut studio album High Expectations was released in 2019 and entered the UK Albums Chart at number three, being certified platinum.
+The album included the top ten singles "Don't Call Me Up", "Mad Love" and "Boyfriend", with "Don't Call Me Up" also charting on the US Billboard Hot 100.
 She won the Brit Award for British Female Solo Artist in 2020.

+Her second studio album About Last Night... was released in 2022.
+It was supported by the release of its lead single "Let Them Know".
+The album peaked at number two on the UK Albums Chart and became her highest-charting album on the chart.
+Her second mixtape Mabel was released in 2025 and was met with a commercial decline.

 Early life

 Mabel Alabama-Pearl McVey was born on 19 February 1996 in Alhaurín el Grande, Málaga, Spain.
 She is the youngest child of English music producer Cameron McVey and Swedish singer Neneh Cherry.
-Through her mother, Mabel is the step-granddaughter of the American jazz musician Don Cherry and the niece of singer Eagle-Eye Cherry.
+Through her mother, Mabel is the step-granddaughter of the American jazz musician Don Cherry, granddaughter of Swedish-Sierra Leonean highlife and afrobeat musician Ahmadu Jah and the niece of Swedish singers Eagle-Eye Cherry and Titiyo.
 Her sister Tyson, half-sister Naima and half-brother Marlon Roudette are also singers.
 The family lived in Alhaurín el Grande for two years prior to Mabel's birth before relocating back to Notting Hill, West London, England when she was two years old.

 At age four, she taught herself to read through phonetics and audiobooks, but soon developed anxiety from being sensitive to her surroundings and being bullied due to racial backgrounds.
 Her parents—who were against the use of medication—encouraged Mabel to express herself through music and a journal.
 The following year, she learned piano and wrote her first song.

-To help manage her anxiety, the family moved to Sweden when she was eight and lived in her mother's native countryside home near the town of Hässleholm.
-At age 15, Mabel enrolled at the Stockholm music school Rytmus Musikergymnasiet where she took a three-year course in songwriting, production and music theory.
+To help manage her anxiety, the family moved to Sweden when she was eight and lived in her mother's native countryside home near the town of Hässleholm in southern Sweden, and later moved to Stockholm in October 2004.
+First she attended an international school, but later transferred to Kulturama a school with aesthetic training and courses including musical, music & song as well as visual arts and design.